agentary-ai/agentary-js/README.md

 - Use structured data in step metadata

 #### 4. Model Selection
-- Use planning models for strategic, forward-thinking steps
 - Use reasoning models for analysis and inference
-- Use function calling models for tool-heavy workflows
+- Use tool_use models for tool-specific workflows
 - Consider using specialized models for domain-specific tasks

 ## 🔍 Logging & Debugging